Taure/novablog/blogs/03-routing.md

 }.

 ```
-The last map here is using prefix, so all paths in routes will be `/user/:userid` and then the endpoint in the routes.
+The last map here is using prefix, thus, all paths in routes will be `/user/:userid`.